Part of the Dos and don'ts series – how to keep children and young people safe in sport.

 - not promoting unauthorised social activity or contact.

-- Inform the parent or carer or the sporting organisation if a child or young person communicates with you outside your role, and kindly advise the child or young person that the behaviour is inappropriate.
+Inform the parent/carer or the sporting organisation if a child or young person communicates with you outside your role.
+Also, remind children that adults are not allowed to directly communicate in this personal way.

 Don’t

-- Befriend, follow or engage with the child or young person on social media.
+- Befriend, follow or engage with a child or young person on social media.

 - Communicate privately with a child or young person via phone, email or social media.

-- Request or infer a child or young person keep online communication a secret from their parents or carers, or others.
+- Request or infer a child or young person keep online communication a secret from their parents/ carers or others.

 - Use electronic communication to promote unauthorised ‘social’ activity or to arrange unauthorised contact.